Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Results

 The jet continued to develop at $x$ = 1.25 cm, an axial slice immediately downstream of the valve scaffolding and open leaflets, shown in columns 5 and 6 in Figure \ref{axial}.
 In the experimental data, the points of the triangular jet shape extended further towards the vessel wall.
 In addition, regions of reversed flow developed in the locations downstream of the commissures, resulting in curved sides to the shape of the jet.
 Each tip of the jet was unique, due to variations in the individual leaflets in the physical bioprosthetic valve.
+These variations are apparent in the velocity fields, possibly because the jet edges are similar enough cycle to cycle that irregularities are still being captured even with phase averaging.
 Further discussion of these features can be found in Schiavone et al. \cite{schiavone2021vitro}, which showed that the jet tip shapes occurred in different pulmonary anatomies, demonstrating that they were likely due to inherent properties of each leaflet.
 The leaflets in the mathematical model of the valve are identical, so these nuances in leaflet variation could not be replicated.
 The simulation did capture some of the extension of the tips of the jet, as they were closer to vessel wall at slice $x$ = 1.25 cm than $x$ = 0.625 cm.
 The curves in the triangular sides of the jet were also present in the simulation, though they were less pronounced than the experimental data.
 At both $x$ = 0.625 cm and $x$ = 1.25 cm, the jet shape in the simulation was smoother than the jet in experiment.
-It is possible that the free edges of the leaflets in the mathematical model are not fully replicating the behavior of the physical leaflets of the bioprosthetic valve, leading to the variations seen in the jet shape at $x$ = 1.25 cm downstream of the leaflet edges.
+It is possible that the free edges of the leaflets in the mathematical model are not fully replicating the behavior of the physical leaflets of the bioprosthetic valve, in particular the amplitude or frequency of leaflet flutter, leading to the variations seen in the jet shape at $x$ = 1.25 cm downstream of the leaflet edges.
 The simulation, however, does capture the key features of the triangular shape and speed of the jet.
 Overall, qualitative comparisons demonstrated that the simulation reproduced key features of the flow during systole and diastole.